Staffordshire Bull Terrier

 Staffies can become destructive and demanding if you don’t meet their needs for exercise and mental stimulation.

-Some Staffies are athletic and need a good 30 minutes off-lead run each day, while others are happy with a moochy walk around your local area.
+Some Staffies are athletic and need a good 30-minute off-lead run each day, while others are happy with a moochy walk around your local area.

 They’re adaptable and enjoy learning new things.
 Some will like sports such as agility, hoopers (obstacle course), scent work and even Barn Hunt, which involves searching for a scent in bales of straw – great fun!